MattJOlson/MattJOlson.github.io/_posts/2016-12-12-testing-suave-webparts.md

     |> should haveSubstring ``"id": 1337``
 {% endhighlight %}

-Nothing particularly surprising there, except maybe the structure of `hc.result.content`.
+Nothing particularly surprising there.
+As with `GetRequest`, we're reaching into the `HttpContext` for the data we need, this time pulling out bits of the result.
+Because the `HttpContext` object tracks the state of the whole web call, it has a lot of structure to it.
+If you're used to dealing with `IHttpActionResult`s, your standard approach might be combining educated guesses with autocompletion, but that's likely to be less effective here.

 A lot of the Suave testing story involves digging into the types in `HttpContext` and figuring out what needs to be set (or matched on), where.
 For that, you'll want to keep [Http.fs](https://github.com/SuaveIO/suave/blob/master/src/Suave/Http.fs) open in a browser tab (or maybe an IDE).